Housing and Neighborhoods

 Attending the University of Miami gives students the ability to immerse themselves in a lively and culturally diverse city.
 Miami-Dade County provides a variety of choices for housing, dining, and leisure for residents and visitors alike.
 When one is in search of a new home, he/she should consider many aspects of the new community to find the ideal location.
 Below are neighborhood summaries that will better introduce you to what this amazing city has to offer.

-Another helpful resource, that is very popular, is the Housing and Relocation Guide.
 Students may also post on the Public Health Student Association’s Facebook Group to find a roommate or ask about living in Miami.

 DOWNTOWN AND MIDTOWN